Capitol Rioter Known As 'Bullhorn Lady' Gets Cute With Judge's Order

-Category: World Politics Hits: 9As part of her release, Judge Beryl A. Howell set a condition that Rachel Howell (aka 'Bullhorn Lady') must wear a mask while out in public.
+Category: World Politics Hits: 11As part of her release, Judge Beryl A. Howell set a condition that Rachel Howell (aka 'Bullhorn Lady') must wear a mask while out in public.
 It's quote possible, even likely, that Rachel Howell will incur further punishment as the result of this.
 Thumbing your nose at a judge's order is something only stupid people do and the Capitol riot had an abundance of those.
 That Powell is an anti-masker as well as a Capitol rioter shouldn't surprise anyone.
 MAGAts are just awful human beings.
 Her workplace had the three-minute video of her on its Facebook page before it was removed after a few hours.
 Not in time for it not to be captured though, and presumably sent to the judge as yet more evidence when her case comes to trial.
 Source: Law and Crime

 Read more https://crooksandliars.com/2021/04/capitol-rioter-known-bullhorn-lady-gets